Asylos is a pan-European network of volunteers

 We also gather data about the use and impact of evidence in asylum courts.
 Learning what works in court enables us to advocate for better procedures and fairer decision making on asylum claims.

-During the past six years, we have produced nearly 300 research notes and helped many individuals claim their right to asylum.
+During the past eight years, we have produced more than 350 research notes and helped many individuals claim their right to asylum.
 Lawyers tell us that they would not have had the resources to conduct thorough country-of-origin information research without our help.
 Our research notes are quoted in court decisions and have been used by UNHCR to inform UN eligibility guidelines.
 Through our research we have helped counter misinformation and stereotypes in asylum courts and administrations.